Genaker/TerraformMagentoCloud/README.md

 * You can easley add new autoscaling groups for you needs (Per WebSite/for Checkout requests/for API), just copy paste code
 * Possibility to run the same infrastructure on Production/Staging/Dev environment, differnt projects
 * Automatic CI/CD (CodePipeline/CodeDeploy) deployments possible
+* Amazon Simple Email Service (Amazon SES) - cloud-based email sending service.
+Awsaome price $0.10 for 1K emails
+* Amazon CloudWatch - load all the metrics (CPU, RAM, Network) in your account for search, graphing, and alarms.
+Metric data is kept for 15 months.
+* CloudWatch alarms that watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics and send SMS(Text) Notifications or Emails

 ![Magento 2 AWS Infrastructure Cloud ](https://github.com/Genaker/TerraformMagentoCloud/blob/master/Magento2Cloud.png)